AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 ## Local to global cluster transformation

-The `o2-mch-clusters-transformer-workflow` takes as as input the list of all clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)), in local reference frame, in the current time frame, with the data description "CLUSTERS".
+The `o2-mch-clusters-transformer-workflow` takes as input the list of all clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)), in local reference frame, in the current time frame, with the data description "CLUSTERS".

 It sends the list of the same clusters, but converted in global reference frame, with the data description "GLOBALCLUSTERS".